 When a car, weighing nearly two tons, slams into a 15-pound bicycle, there is not much chance the bike rider will walk away unscathed.
 If this has happened to you or a family member, you know how your life can change in one brief moment.
-Medical bills pile up.
-You are unable to work or go to school due to your injury.
-You are not sure if you will ever completely recover.
+Medical bills pile up, you are unable to work or go to school due to your injury, and you are not sure if you will ever completely recover.

 Most Common Causes of Idaho Bicycle Accidents

-- Drivers open their door to exit their vehicle without looking for bicyclists.
-The door either rams right into the cyclist as it is being opened, or the cyclist does not have time to stop and hits the open door
+- Drivers open their doors to exit their vehicles without looking for bicyclists.
+The door either rams right into the cyclist as it is being opened, or the cyclist does not have time to stop and hits the open door.

 Bike Riders Suffer Debilitating Injuries

 Bike riders are vulnerable to suffering serious and debilitating injuries when hit by a vehicle.
 Some examples:

 - Head injuries, including traumatic brain injuries (TBIs).